 – Lao Tzu

 My story is simple.
-There are no cure-all pills or “easy” fixes to treating substance abuse.
+There are no cure-all pills or “easy” fixes for treating substance abuse.
 It’s not something that can be achieved overnight.
 And it’s not always going to be easy or pleasant.
 But there are solutions to solving this puzzle.
-We just have to be willing to admit that we are fallible, take a look at our flaws, and make some serious .
+We just have to be willing to admit that we are fallible, take a look at our flaws, and make some serious changes.